 8. Inveraray Castle - Argyll

-Set on the shores of Loch Fyne, Inveraray Castle is the seat of the Dukes of Argyll, chiefs of Clan Campbell.
-It’s a place of grandeur and ghostly activity.
+Set on the shores of Loch Fyne, Inveraray Castle is the ancestral home of the Dukes of Argyll and the clan seat of the Campbells — and it comes with more than a little atmosphere after dark.

-One of its most famous spirits is the Harpist, believed to be the ghost of a musician killed during the Jacobite Rising of 1745.
-Guests have reported hearing faint harp music in empty rooms.
+One of its best-known spirits is the Harpist, said to be the ghost of a musician killed during the Jacobite Rising of 1745.
+There have been many reports of harp music drifting through empty rooms, as if someone is still practising long after everyone has gone to bed.

 9. Ackergill Tower - Caithness